Editor’s Note: This story was updated on October 17, 2023.

 Other companies in Rwanda have been trying to fill the gap in food delivery, with Vanoma geared towards last-mile delivery from online sellers to customers’ homes, and Get It mostly transporting food from suppliers to hotels and restaurants.
 But OX Delivers is aimed squarely at undeserved rural traders looking to get their goods to market.

-The company says it has 65 employees, including 40 drivers, and has served 1,000 clients.
-Global Vehicle Trust is its biggest shareholder but it also taken on for-profit “impact” shareholders and has £8 million ($9.6 million) in seed funding, as well as £20 million ($24 million) in UK government grants.
+The company says it has more than 100 employees, including 70 in Rwanda, and has served 1,000 clients.
+Global Vehicle Trust is its biggest shareholder but it has also taken on for-profit “impact” shareholders and has £8 million ($9.6 million) in seed funding, as well as £20 million ($24 million) in UK government grants.
 It now plans to further develop its app and deploy a cold-store fitting for perishable cargo.

 In theory, the model can be transferred outside of Western Rwanda.
 “It works in any rural African place where transport is a challenge,” says Uwamahoro.
 “People depend on agriculture, and products need to be moved around.”